Yamami1221/JS-Basic-Number-Guessing-Game/README.md

 Basic number guessing game write in js

-to run use `node number-guessing.js`
+to run use `node number-guessing.js` or just run .exe file for windows